-- Extending the length of the school day;
+- extending the length of the school day; and

 How effective is it?

-Overall, the evidence indicates that, on average, students make two additional months' progress per year from extended school time or the targeted use of before and after school programs.
-There is some evidence that disadvantaged students benefit disproportionately, making approximately two and a half months’ additional progress.
-There are also often wider benefits for low-income students in terms of attendance at school, behaviour and relationships with peers.
+The evidence indicates that, on average, students make two additional months' progress per year from extended school time and in particular through the targeted use of before and after school programs.
+There is some evidence that disadvantaged students benefit more, making closer to three months’ additional progress.
+There are also often wider benefits for low-income students, such as increased attendance at school, improved behaviour, and better relationships with peers.

 How secure is the evidence?

 The evidence is moderately secure.
 Decisions to lengthen the school year or school day are often one component of wider approaches to school reform.
-This makes attributing any learning gains to additional time difficult.
-Gains are not consistent across studies, indicating that additional time may be used ineffectively.
-Discrete or targeted programs are more likely to have been evaluated robustly, though even here there is substantial variation in impact.
+This makes attributing any learning gains to the additional time itself difficult.
+Gains are not consistent across studies, indicating that additional time alone is not enough — it must be used effectively.
+Discrete or targeted programs are more likely to have been evaluated robustly than other ways of extending learning time, and even here there is substantial variation in impact.

 What are the costs?